Mission and Scope

 Cells are powerful therapeutic agents.
-Whether they are engineered or in their natural state, cells are increasingly utilized across a range of pathologies.
-With an expanding array of cell types now under investigation for the treatment of cancer, genetic disorders, infectious diseases, and degenerative disorders, the Center for Cell Engineering (CCE) at Memorial Sloan Kettering Cancer Center is fostering cutting-edge research on emerging cellular therapies.
+Whether engineered or in their natural state, cells will be used more and more to treat a range of pathologies.
+An expanding array of cell types is under investigation for the treatment of cancer, genetic disorders, autoimmunity, infectious diseases, and degenerative disorders The Center for Cell Engineering (CCE) was established to foster cutting-edge research on emerging cellular therapies.

 Our mission is to: